Jman-Github/ReVanced-Patch-Bundles/patch-bundles/PATCH-LIST-CATALOG.md

 # 🗃️ Bundle Patch List Catalog
 This catalog includes all API v4 (.RVP) patch bundles, each with a detailed list of patches, including their names, descriptions, supported applications, and compatible versions.
-You can quickly search the catalog using CTRL + F (Windows) or Command + F (Mac). **Currently, API v3 (.jar) bundles patch lists aren't available here.** Support for API v3 patch bundles may be added in the future.
+You can search the catalog using CTRL + F (Windows) or Command + F (Mac). **Currently, API v3 (.jar) bundles patch lists aren't available here.** Support for API v3 patch bundles may be added in the future.

 ### 🧩 ReVanced Bundle Patch List:
 <details open>